Wissam2001/ProdNet/README.md

 # ProdNet 🧮🤖
-A neural network that discovers matrix multiplication algorithms using tensor decomposition
+A neural network that discovers matrix multiplication algorithms using machine learning (tensor decomposition)